 Where costs incurred to configure or customer do not result in the recognition of an intangible software asset, The Showmen's Guild of Australasia recognizes those costs are an expense when the supplier provides the services.
 However, The Showmen's Guild of Australasia recognize those costs as a prepayment if, and to the extent that, the supplier performing the configuration and customisation activities is the vendor of the SaaS product (or an agent of the vendor) and those activities do not represent a distinct service in addition to the SaaS access.
-This is because, in that circumstance, [reporting unit] cannot separately benefit from the configuration and customisation activities and instead those activities are set up activities performed by the SaaS vendor so that it can provide the SaaS access to [reporting unit].
+This is because, in that circumstance, The Showmen's Guild of Australasia cannot separately benefit from the configuration and customisation activities and instead those activities are set up activities performed by the SaaS vendor so that it can provide the SaaS access to The Showmen's Guild of Australasia.

-Previously some SaaS -related costs had been capitalised and amortised over its useful life.
-In the process of applying [reporting unit's] accounting policy on configuration and customisation of costs incurred in implementing SaaS arrangements, management has made the following judgements:
+In the process of applying The Showmen's Guild of Australasia accounting policy on configuration and customisation of costs incurred in implementing SaaS arrangements, management has made the following judgements:

 - Determining whether cloud computing arrangements contain a software licence intangible asset - The Showmen's Guild of Australasia evaluates cloud computing arrangements to determine if it provides a resource that The Showmen's Guild of Australasia can control.
-The Showmen's Guild of Australasia determines that a software licence intangible asset exists in a cloud computing arrangement when both of the following are met at the inception of the arrangement: - The Showmen's Guild of Australasia has the contractual right to take possession of the software during the hosting period without significant penalty. - It is feasible for the The Showmen's Guild of Australasia to run the software on its own hardware or contract with another party unrelated to the supplier to host the software. - Capitalisation of configuration and customisation costs in SaaS arrangements - Where The Showmen's Guild of Australasia incurs costs to configure or customise SaaS arrangements and such costs are considered to enhance on-premise software that belongs to The Showmen's Guild of Australasia or to provide code that can be used by [reporting unit] in other arrangements, [reporting unit] applies judgement to assess whether such costs result in the creation of an intangible asset that meets the definition and recognition criteria in AASB 138 Intangible Assets (AASB 138).
+The Showmen's Guild of Australasia determines that a software licence intangible asset exists in a cloud computing arrangement when both of the following are met at the inception of the arrangement: - The Showmen's Guild of Australasia has the contractual right to take possession of the software during the hosting period without significant penalty. - It is feasible for the The Showmen's Guild of Australasia to run the software on its own hardware or contract with another party unrelated to the supplier to host the software. - Capitalisation of configuration and customisation costs in SaaS arrangements - Where The Showmen's Guild of Australasia incurs costs to configure or customise SaaS arrangements and such costs are considered to enhance on-premise software that belongs to The Showmen's Guild of Australasia or to provide code that can be used by The Showmen's Guild of Australasia in other arrangements, The Showmen's Guild of Australasia applies judgement to assess whether such costs result in the creation of an intangible asset that meets the definition and recognition criteria in AASB 138 Intangible Assets (AASB 138).

-For the year ended 30 June 2023, \$0 (2022: \$25,457) of costs incurred in implementing SaaS arrangements were recognised as intangible assets.
+For the year ended 30 June 2024, no costs (2023: \$0) were incurred in implementing SaaS arrangements and were recognised as intangible assets as such.